 At Mandarin Oriental, New York you can take a dip in the pool where there are floor-to-ceiling windows offering amazing views over New York.

-The Carlyle's Cafe in The Carlyle, A Rosewood Hotel is unequalled for its cabaret – performers have included Woody Allen, Eartha Kitt and Elaine Stritch
+The Carlyle's Cafe in The Carlyle, A Rosewood Hotel is unequalled for its cabaret – performers have included Woody Allen, Eartha Kitt and Elaine Stritch.